bradwestness/bradwestness.github.io/_posts/2017-03-20-nintendo-switch-first-impressions-part-2.md

 I assume you'd just tilt one or the other Joy Con but I don't know which).

 Still, that's not to say that I have buyer's remorse.
 It's definitely the most hefty and heavy-duty controller available for the system, and comfortable for longer stretches.
-It'll also be nice once games that support over 2 players start coming out, since someone can use the Pro Controller while two others use a Joy Con for Mario Kart, for example.
+It'll also be nice once games that support over 2 players start coming out, since someone can use the Pro Controller while two others use a Joy Con apiece (for Mario Kart, for example).

 It'll probably also be preferrable for *Mario Odyssey,* which I imagine will require much more precise controls for jumping and running than Zelda, where you can pretty easily get by with